Tick tock, not long to go till the new EU data regulation comes into force.

-This is covered by the new Privacy and Electroicnc Comms regulation, also coming in 25 May.
+This is covered by the new Privacy and Electronic Comms regulation, also coming in 25 May.
 If the regulation doesn’t change that much, then if a journalist is a self employed freelancer, you should gain consent, if you are marketing to the journalist – adding him onto a list of weekly sales deals for example.
 If not classed as marketing, you wouldn’t need consent as sending a release is a legitimate business interest.
-Again, if the journalist works as a staffer, then GDPR is not application, as you are not contacting as an individual but a staffer of paper.
+Again, if the journalist works as a staffer, then GDPR is not applicable, as you are not contacting as an individual but a staffer of paper.

 If u spot a journo and add to list, do you need consent?

 This would be classed as a legitimate business interest, so no consent needed.

 Useful reading here via Daryl Wilcox from Responsesource regarding his view on GDPR and its effect on PR & media databases: https://wadds.co.uk/blog/2018/1/15/gdpr-for-public-relations